Qiskit/qiskit-serverless/_sources/deployment/local.rst.txt

 Step 1: Create a Python environment and clone the repository

-The ``quantum-serverless`` repository contains some Dockerfiles which make spinning up a test cluster on your local machine straightforward.
+The ``qiskit-serverless`` repository contains some Dockerfiles which make spinning up a test cluster on your local machine straightforward.
 The first thing we will do is clone the repository.

 .. code-block::